backengineering/msrexec/README.md

 <img src="https://imgur.com/nNnOCPK.png"/>

-# msrexec - elevate arbitrary wrmsr to kernel execution
+# MsrExec - Elevate Arbitrary WRMSR To Kernel Execution

 msrexec is a small project that can be used to elevate arbitrary MSR writes to kernel execution on 64 bit Windows-10 systems.
 This project is part of the VDM (vulnerable driver manipulation) namespace and can be integrated into any prior VDM projects.
 Although this project falls under the VDM namespace, Voyager and bluepill can be used to provide arbitrary wrmsr writes.

-# syscall
+# Syscall - Fast System Call

 SYSCALL invokes an OS system-call handler at privilege level 0.
 It does so by ***loading RIP from the IA32_LSTAR MSR*** (after saving the address of the instruction following SYSCALL into RCX).
 (The WRMSR instruction ensures that the IA32_LSTAR MSR always contain a canonical address.)